cyberiums/cyberdoc/docs/_interface/Private-Network.md

 ### Clique: Running A Signer

-To set up Geth for signing blocks in proof-of-authority mode, a signer account must be available.
+To set up Geth Flavours for signing blocks in proof-of-authority mode, a signer account must be available.
 The account must be unlocked to mine blocks.
 The following command will prompt for the account password, then start signing blocks: